le-chartreux/modern-python/automation/local.md

 ### Usage

 [Tox](https://tox.wiki/) is a user-friendly tool that is easy to use.
-While you can find more commands in the [Tox user guide](https://tox.wiki/en/latest/user_guide.html) or the [documentation of the Tox CLI](https://tox.wiki/en/latest/cli_interface.html), there are three main commands to remember:
+While you can find more commands in the [Tox user guide](https://tox.wiki/en/latest/user_guide.html) or the [documentation of the Tox CLI](https://tox.wiki/en/latest/cli_interface.html), there are main commands to remember:

 ```sh
 # run all the actions of env_list